keerthanap8898/Neural-CRF_NER-Tagger/README.md

 ## ➤ Usage

-Train and evaluate directly in Google Colab or locally:
+Train and evaluate directly in Google Colab or locally: `jupyter notebook v_2.ipynb`

-jupyter notebook v_2.ipynb

-The notebook contains:
+> The notebook contains:
--	Implementation of BiLSTM Tagger
+> -	Implementation of BiLSTM Tagger
--	Implementation of BiLSTM + CRF model with Viterbi decoding
+> -	Implementation of BiLSTM + CRF model with Viterbi decoding
--	Comparative analysis, training curves, and F1 evaluation
+> -	Comparative analysis, training curves, and F1 evaluation

 ## ➤ Core Algorithm: Viterbi Decoding

-The Viterbi Algorithm computes the most probable sequence of labels (tags) given emission and transition scores from the CRF layer.
+> ## The Viterbi Algorithm computes the most probable sequence of labels (tags) given emission and transition scores from the CRF layer.
-At each time step, it maintains dynamic programming states that recursively compute the maximum path probability and backtrack pointers to recover the optimal label sequence.
+> At each time step, it maintains dynamic programming states that recursively compute the maximum path probability and backtrack pointers to recover the optimal label sequence.

 <p align="center">
   <img src="https://github.com/keerthanap8898/Neural-CRF_NER-Tagger/blob/main/resources/viterbi-algorithm.png" width="620" alt="Viterbi Algorithm Diagram"><br>